toasterco/apiai_assistant/README.rst

 Showing the user
 ~~~~~~~~~~~~~~~~

-In its current state, ``apiaiassistant`` only supports integration with *Actions on Google* so only visual responses for AoG will be covered in this section for now.
+In its current state, ``apiai_assistant`` only supports integration with *Actions on Google* so only visual responses for AoG will be covered in this section for now.

 Using ``tell`` and ``ask`` only creates simple text speech bubbles in conjunction with spoken speech;